MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 **No human review needed.
 No special permissions.
 Just a pull request.**

+### What An Attacker Actually Gets

+This isn't theoretical.
+On a typical GitHub Actions CI runner, successful exploitation gives an attacker:

+- **`GITHUB_TOKEN`** — push access to the repository, ability to create releases, modify workflows.
+- **Deployment secrets** — AWS keys, Docker registry credentials, signing keys — anything stored in GitHub Secrets and exposed to the workflow.
+- **Lateral movement** — access to internal networks if the runner is self-hosted.
+- **Supply chain poisoning** — the ability to inject malicious code into build artifacts, container images, or release binaries that ship to every Envoy user.

+A single pull request.
+Root on CI.
+Keys to the kingdom.

 ### Proof of Concept

 I built a self-contained Docker-based PoC that simulates a CI runner processing a file with a crafted filename.
 The results speak for themselves: